rtxnik/homelab/opentofu/multiple_vm/README.md

     status     = "running"
     vm_id      = 121
   }
-  # ... остальные VM
+  # ... other VMs
 }

-# VM сгруппированные по нодам
+# VMs grouped by node
 vms_by_node = {
   "pve-compute-01" = [
     {